mrazomej/phd/src/chapter_03/section_05_distribution_moments.md

 ### Computing the moments of the mRNA and protein distributions

 Finding analytical solutions to chemical master equations is often fraught with difficulty.
-An alternative approach is to to approximate the distribution.
-One such scheme of approximation, the maximum entropy principle, makes use of the moments of the distribution to approximate the full distribution.
-In this section we will demonstrate an iterative algorithm to compute the mRNA and protein distribution moments.
+An alternative approach is to approximate the distribution.
+One such scheme of approximation, the maximum entropy principle, uses the distribution moments to approximate the entire distribution.
+In this section, we will demonstrate an iterative algorithm to compute the mRNA and protein distribution moments.

 The kinetic model for the simple repression motif depicted in [@Fig:ch3_fig02](A) consists of an infinite system of ODEs for each possible